UPDATED: February 13, 2026

 - There are the many Americans, including lower-income individuals, younger first-time voters, and new citizen voters, who rely on third party registration drives to bring them into the system that has otherwise ignored them.

 Even if the documents could be submitted online, over 21 million otherwise eligible American voters don’t have these proof of citizenship documents readily available.
-In the end, tens of millions of eligible American citizens who don’t have access to the required documents or can’t get to a government office in person would be unable to vote – all to prevent an exceedingly small number of non-citizens, a few dozen perhaps, from voting.
+In the end, millions of eligible American citizens who don’t have access to the required documents or can’t get to a government office in person would be unable to vote – all to prevent an exceedingly small number of non-citizens, a few dozen perhaps, from voting.

 And don’t forget to spread the word about the SAVE Act and ask those in your network to do the same.